AshwinSidd/Kingfisher_Derby_2015/README.md

 # Kingfisher_Derby_2014
+All roads led to the Bangalore Turf Club on Sunday, July 12th, as the city’s equestrian enthusiasts came to witness the power packed Kingfisher Derby 2015.
+The 28th edition of the Kingfisher Derby was witnessed by over 20,000 people who cheered for their favourite horses.
+Amongst the crème da la crème at the Derby, DJ Aqeel and Anita Kohlay were spotted dressed impeccably in classic Derby wear and having a great time.

+## Communication Protcol
 Communications protocol included pre-event listings (including trophy unveiling and draw of lots by celebrities), event coverage across national media (derby day) and post event stories

 ## Work Plan